-STCA-10 STCA shall provide alerts that attract the controller's attention and identify the aircraft involved in the conflict; STCA alerts shall be at least visual.
+STCA-09 STCA alerts shall attract the controller's attention and identify the aircraft involved in the conflict; STCA alerts shall be at least visual.

 An audible element may be included to improve the systems ability to draw the controller's attention to the alert.
 If a continuous audible element is included, an acknowledgement mechanism may be provided to silence an alert.